 The upper floor has been designed in two separate units as well.
 One of them contains the master bedroom, vestibule, bathroom and the linen closet and is located at some distance from the children’s bedrooms and bathroom, which constitute the second spatial unit.
 These rooms look onto a closed patio.
 The study and the guest room are placed around the central rectangular void over the sitting room on the ground floor.

-This project was published in the architectural magazine Design + Art in Greece (issue 18, 1987) and included in the book Reflections on Greek Postwar Architecture by Panos Tsakopoulos (published 2014).
+This project was published in the architectural magazine Design + Art in Greece (issue 18, 1987) and mentioned in the book Reflections on Greek Postwar Architecture by Panos Tsakopoulos (published 2014).